Lee Petty: 1959 Lakewood 500

-During a stock car race at Lakewood in Atlanta, Georgia, Petty's son Richard raced against Lee, a teammate to his father on Petty Enterprises.
+During a stock car race at Lakewood in Atlanta, Georgia, Richard raced against Lee, a teammate to his father on the Petty Enterprises racing team.
 After a side-by-side duel with his father, Richard passed Lee with less than 10 laps to go and went on to win the race.
 It was one of Richard's first races and he became a first-time Cup series winner during his rookie year.
 Hours after the race was over, officials changed the official results after a protest was filed by Lee.
 Lee protested that Richard was one lap down and was credited with an extra lap.
 Richard was demoted to third and Lee was declared the race winner.
 In the days that followed, Lee was quoted as saying in a newspaper, "I would have protested my mother if I needed to."

-Retirement

-1961 Daytona 500 and career-ending crash
+Crash and retirement

 During the second race of the Twin Qualifying Events of the 1961 Daytona 500, Johnny Beauchamp lost control and caught Petty's bumper, sending both cars through the guardrail and out of the track.
 Petty's car struck spectator A. B. Kelley who suffered multiple cuts but still helped evacuate Petty from the twisted metal.
 Petty and Beauchamp were no strangers to each other as they were previously involved in the first Daytona 500 finish which took place two years earlier.
 Petty suffered numerous life-threatening injuries, including multiple fractures, internal injuries, and a punctured lung that forced him to stay in the Daytona Hospital for four months.
-The crash ultimately led to the end of Petty's regular driving career, though he sporadically competed in later events; his final race took place in 1964 at The Glen.
+The crash ultimately led to the end of Petty's regular driving career, though he sporadically competed in later events; his final race took place in 1964 at the Glen.